wooorm/textom/Readme.md

 - this: the node succeeding the changed node;
 - arguments:
   - node: the current `next` attribute, null otherwise;
-  - nextNode: the previous `next` node, null otherwise;
+  - previousNode: the previous `next` node, null otherwise;

 ### List of Bubbling events
 #### changetextinside